marccanby/linguiphyr/paper/paper.md

 We present LinguiPhyR, a tool for analyzing phylogenetic datasets and trees via a graphical user interface.
 Even for experienced programmers, LinguiPhyR can quickly enable analysis on a new linguistic dataset or provide a starting place for finding new trees.
-In our app, we especially emphasize (parsimony-based) interpretability by providing visualizations and tools to see the impact of certain coding decisions on tree estimation.
+We especially emphasize (parsimony-based) interpretability by providing visualizations and tools to see the impact of certain coding decisions on tree estimation.
 Future work will incorporate other inference and analytical methods, such as likelihood-based or quartet approaches.